3 Marlborough

 3-23 Marlborough, looking west (ca. 1942), photograph by Bainbridge Bunting, courtesy of The Gleason Partnership

-On October 1, 1962, 3 Commonwealth was acquired from the Starks by John Breining and his wife, Ruth Y. (Allen) Breining.
+On October 1, 1962, 3 Commonwealth was acquired from the Starks by John Breining and his wife, Ruth Yates (Allen) Breining.
 They previously had lived at 304 Beacon, where they operated Miss Allen’s Back Bay School of Modeling.
-By 1963, the school had closed and in the City Directory, John Breining indicated his employment as being a construction worker.
+John Breining’s mother, Emma (Olson) Breining, the widow of Eric Breining, lived with them until her death in May of 1965.

 By the mid-1960s, 3 Marlborough had been converted into apartments, although no record of the change in occupancy appears to have been filed with the Building Department.